A woman sits in an audience as she uses a mobile phone.

 7 min read

-1. If you have an error on your credit report, disputing it and having it corrected might improve your credit score quickly.
+1. If you have an error in your credit report, disputing it and having it corrected might improve your credit score quickly.

 2. Paying off large balances might raise your credit score in a short time.

-3. There's no guaranteed way to raise credit scores fast, but responsibly using credit can help you improve your score over time.
+3. Responsibly using credit can help you improve your score over time.

 As a credit card holder, it’s important to stay on top of your credit score.
 If you recently checked your credit score and you’re unhappy with where it stands, there are ways you can improve it.
-Let’s review some tips for how to boost your credit score.
-Keep in mind: There’s no guaranteed way to raise credit scores fast because there are many factors to consider, but some factors can be corrected more quickly than others.
+Keep in mind: because there are many factors to consider, there’s no guaranteed way to raise credit scores fast.
+However, you can correct some factors more quickly than others.

 How to improve your credit score